meyer-galaxy94/Coding-Competition-Platform/README.md

-# Coding-Competition-Platform
+# Coding Competition Platform
-Coding Competition Platform
+A platform for hosting coding challenges and maintaining leaderboards for participants.